Good to know

 Skateboard wheels - choosing the right durometer and size

 Skateboard wheels come in many different sizes and hardnesses and even more colours and designs.
-All our skateboards wheels are made of polyurethane, which provides you with great durability and grip.
+All our skate wheels are made of polyurethane, which provides you with great durability and grip.

-The wheel durometer and size are the two main factors you should pay attention to when buying skateboard wheels.
+The wheel durometer and size are the two main factors you should pay attention to when buying new wheels for your skateboard.

 Wheel durometer: The hardness of the wheel is indicated by a numerical rating and the letter A. The durometer affects the durability, road grip and shock absorption of the wheels.
 The higher the rating, the harder the wheels.

-Check out our selection of skateboard wheels on this page.
-We sell high-quality wheels from several recognised skateboard brands.
+Check out our selection of high-quality skateboard wheels from recognised skateboard brands.

 If you have doubts about how to choose the right wheels for your skateboard, do not hesitate to contact us.